joemasilotti/try-Swift-UI-Testing-stubbing-the-network/README.md

 The `master` branch has application code to write tests against.

-The `complete` branch includes the UI Tests I'm planning on covering during the workshop.
+The `complete` branch includes the UI Tests I'm planning to cover during the workshop.